WOMEN'S STUDIES NEWSLETTER SPRING 2013

 February 12 & 13 - "A How-To Workshop for Getting Your Proposal Ready to Submit"

-The February 22nd, 2013 submission deadline for the 29th Annual All-University Conference on Women in Higher Education is approaching quickly, and the Women's Studies Program will host two (2) workshops to help students discuss potential submissions to the conference.
+The February 22nd, 2013 submission deadline for the 29th Annual All-University Conference on Women in Higher Education is approaching quickly, and the Women's & Gender Studies will host two (2) workshops to help students discuss potential submissions to the conference.
 Space is limited.
 Registration is required and FREE.
 Read More...

 In 1984, The First All-University Conference on the Advancement of Women in Academia was held.